verrazzano/docs/content/en/docs/monitoring/logs/_index.md

 If you want the logs sent to an external Elasticsearch instead of the default VMI Elasticsearch, specify `elasticsearchURL` and `elasticsearchSecret` in the [Fluentd]({{< relref "/docs/reference/API/Verrazzano/Verrazzano.md#fluentd-component" >}}) Component configuration in your Verrazzano custom resource.

-The following is an example of Verrazzano custom resource to send logs to the Elasticsearch endpoint `https://external-es.default.172.18.0.231.nip.io`.
+The following is an example of Verrazzano custom resource to send the logs to the Elasticsearch endpoint `https://external-es.default.172.18.0.231.nip.io`.
 ```
 apiVersion: install.verrazzano.io/v1alpha1
 kind: Verrazzano